Mohd Radzi Sheikh Ahmad

 Mohd Radzi bin Sheikh Ahmad (Jawi: محمد رضي بن شيخ احمد; born 24 February 1942) is a Malaysian former footballer, lawyer, and politician.
-He was the member of Parliament (MP) of Malaysia for the seat of Kangar in Perlis twice (1982-1990 and 2004–2013) and has served as a senator in Dewan Negara.
-He was also the Minister in the Prime Minister's Department for Legal Affairs (2004-2006) and for Home Affairs (2006-2008).
+He was the member of Parliament (MP) of Malaysia for the seat of Kangar in Perlis twice (1982–1990 and 2004–2013) and has served as a senator in Dewan Negara.
+He was also the Minister in the Prime Minister's Department for Legal Affairs (2004–2006) and Minister of Home Affairs (2006–2008).
 Presently, he is a member of Malaysian United Indigenous Party or Parti Pribumi Bersatu Malaysia (BERSATU), a component of Perikatan Nasional (PN) coalition, after his resignation from United Malays National Organisation (UMNO) of Barisan Nasional (BN) for the second time in 2018.

 Background and formal education

 Radzi is the son of former Menteri Besar of Perlis, the late Tan Sri Sheikh Ahmad Mohd Hashim.
 Radzi received his early education at Sekolah Melayu Kangar in 1948.
 He then continued his secondary education at Derma English School in 1952 before entering Royal Military College, Port Dickson in 1957.
 In 1961, he took Barrister-at-Law, Inns of Court in Middle Temple, London.